sydasif/read-the-doc/docs/source/markdown.md

 # Markdown with Sphinx

-You can use *Markdown using MyST* Sphinx project.
+You can use *Markdown using MyST* in the Sphinx project.

 ## [RST-to-MyST](https://rst-to-myst.readthedocs.io/en/latest/)

-A tool for converting ReStructuredText to MyST Markdown.
-We will convert *.rst* file into *.md* extension.
+A tool for converting ReStructuredText to MyST Markdown. this tool convert the *.rst* file into *.md* extension.

 To install from PyPI: